aczi0/ReadingVesper/content/posts/toolbox.md

 weight = 6

 +++
-Throughout my professional career, by running a startup and by pursuing research projects, I stumble upon a lot of useful tools that I constantly update and categorized per function here:
+This is a collection of tools that I try to keep up to date with regarding industrial engineering, scientific research, operations research, programming and general productivity.

 ### **Knowledge Management**